-Fortunately, most of the species that used to call this region home are still hanging on, and could easily recolonize the region if we reestablish native Palouse Prairie.
-The Phoenix Conservancy is partnering with numerous local organizations as restoration specialists, focused on controlling invasive species while reintroducing threatened native species.
-By establishing native plants, The Phoenix Conservancy has launched several projects devoted to restoring the region’s unique wildlife, from pollinators to pygmy rabbits.
+Fortunately, most of the species that used to call this region home are still hanging on, and could easily recolonize the region if native Palouse Prairie is available.
+The Phoenix Conservancy is partnering with numerous local organizations to control invasive species while reintroducing threatened native species.

 As with every one of our focus areas, the problems facing this ecosystem are diverse and numerous.
 Because of this, our approaches must be equally diverse.
 Read more about these approaches below!